A Smoking Culture

 Before you head over to this side of the pond you should be aware of the smoking culture that exists here.
 This is especially important if you are not a fan of smoking and are doing a homestay or will have some other living situation where you will be sharing your space with other people.
 This is also interesting to know if you are a smoker but have never lived in a place where smoking is 'normal'.
 In Spain, this smoking culture includes both cigarettes―industrial and rolled―and recreational marijuana, so let’s talk about each.

-Legally, you are not allowed to smoke tobacco indoors, such as in restaurants or bars.
+Legally, you are not allowed to smoke tobacco indoors in public places, such as in restaurants or bars.
 For those of us who are non-smokers, this change in 2011 was a huge relief (going home when your hair smelled of tobacco after a night out was no fun).
 However, in outdoor patios, places closed for ‘private parties’, and people’s houses, smoking is permitted, and fairly socially acceptable.

 On the other hand, marijuana is illegal in Spain.
 When I first arrived, the criminalization of this drug was fairly lax and you could even have your own plants as long as it was for your own consumption―something like 3 or 4 plants, I think.
 However, since 2015/2016 the fines for possession and consumption have risen.
 This doesn’t really stop people from consuming, both at home and in the street (although they might look for dark corners to smoke in), and wandering around cities like Granada it is common to catch a whiff of this illegal, but pretty socially acceptable drug.